alptekinkarabacak/BIL142/Containers/containers.md

 Map
 Maps are associative containers that store elements in a mapped fashion.
 Each element has a key value and a mapped value.
 No two mapped values can have the same key values.

-std::map is the class template for map containers and it is defined inside the <map> header file.
+std::map is the class template for ordered map containers and it is defined inside the <map> header file.

 ```
 #include <iostream>